Rocha8524/Media365/README.md

 ---

-## Files

-- root
-  - index.html
-  - README.MD
-- assets
-  - hover-min.css
-  - project-1.css
-- js
-  - jquery-3.4.1.min.js
-  - require.js
-  - script.js

----

 ## Functionality

 - Currently, No Installation necessary.
-Simply navigate to [the Medo webpage](https://rocha8524.github.io/Media365/) to begin using.
+Simply navigate to [the Media365 webpage](https://rocha8524.github.io/Media365/) to begin using.
 - Google Chrome is our recommended web browser, but your preferred browser will work as well.
 - User can input an artist/movie's name and add them to their respective list
 - A list item will display the following: